WHAT IS TITLE 1?

 HOW CAN A PARENT HELP?

-The greatest learning occurs when parents, students, and educators work together as a team.
+The greatest learning occurs when parents, students, and educators work together.